caiosilveiracw/lending-case/README.md

-# Análise de Empréstimos
+# Loan Analysis

-## Descrição do Projeto
+## Project Description
-Este projeto visa analisar os dados de empréstimos e responder a perguntas-chave relacionadas à emissão de empréstimos, inadimplência e rentabilidade.
+This project aims to analyze loan data and answer key questions related to loan issuance, default rates, and profitability.

-## Instruções de Uso
+## Usage Instructions
-1. Clone o repositório ou baixe os arquivos diretamente do GitHub.
+1. Clone the repository or download the files directly from GitHub.
-2. Abra o Jupyter Notebook `lending_case.ipynb` em um ambiente de Jupyter.
+2. Open the Jupyter Notebook `lending_case.ipynb` in a Jupyter environment.
-3. Siga as células no notebook para ver as análises detalhadas para cada pergunta.
+3. Follow the cells in the notebook to see detailed analyses for each question.

-## Estrutura do Repositório
+## Repository Structure
-- `lending_case.ipynb`: O notebook principal com as análises.
+- `lending_case.ipynb`: The main notebook containing the analyses.
-- `README.md`: Este arquivo, com instruções de uso.
+- `README.md`: This file, with usage instructions.

-## Contato
+## Contact
-Para dúvidas ou mais informações, entre em contato pelo email caio.silveira@cloudwalk.io.
+For questions or more information, contact via email at caio.silveira@cloudwalk.io.